Vehicle Maintenance Tips for Fall

 You don’t want your brakes failing you in rainy or stormy weather.
 Push your brakes and make sure that you have stopping power when you are driving.
 If you hear any strange noises, bring in your car for our mechanics to look at it.
 Squealing or screeching may indicate you need new brake pads.

 Book an appointment to have one of our technicians check the battery.
 Car batteries work hard during the colder months and you don’t want your battery to leave you stranded.

 Check all the fluids and air filter in your vehicle and top up where you need to.
 Fluids lubricate, cool, and perform other vital functions that help keep your vehicle running and driving.
 Get an oil change if needed and don’t forget windshield washer fluid - change to a winter blend to prevent freezing.

-Store Classic Cars and Summer Vehicles
+Store Luxury Cars and Summer Vehicles

 Enjoy the fall weather and take steps to maintain your vehicle.
 Check your owner's manual for any additional maintenance required for your vehicle.
 Book an appointment with us for new tires, or to check your battery or other vehicle maintenance.